Completed in just six months, Allens’ new Perth space was co-created with their employees across all levels and departments.

 The kitchen utilises the project colour palette including warm timbers, rusted oranges and bronzed metals and provides a space for breaks and casual engagement.

-A space for 'off matter' conversations saw a client lounge positioned centrally within the front of the house, providing a comfortable space for informal client meetings.
+A client lounge is positioned centrally within the front of the house, providing a comfortable space for informal client meetings.

 Workstations throughout the space feature central dividing spines and utilise storage and planting to provide further sound and visual protection to ensure an adequate focus environment for employees.